Telehealth Billing Services in Colorado

 Every CO payer has specific rules for telehealth claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Telehealth Claims
+Anthem Blue Cross Blue Shield of Colorado Telehealth Claims

-Anthem Blue Cross Blue Shield processes the largest share of Colorado commercial telehealth claims.
+Anthem Blue Cross Blue Shield of Colorado processes the largest share of Colorado commercial telehealth claims.
 We know their CO specific fee schedules, prior authorization requirements for telehealth procedures, and their appeal timelines when claims are denied.
 POS 02 reimburses at facility rates while POS 10 reimburses at non-facility rates — choosing incorrectly reduces reimbursement by 15-30%.

-Health First Colorado Telehealth Billing
+Health First Colorado (the state's Medicaid program brand) Telehealth Billing

-Medicare (Novitas Solutions) Telehealth Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Telehealth Coverage

 Denial Prevention for Colorado Telehealth